Multi-purpose stadium: United States

 Eight of these eleven stadiums have been since demolished, with Atlanta–Fulton County Stadium demolished in 1997, the Kingdome in 2000, Three Rivers Stadium in 2001, Riverfront Stadium in 2002, Veterans Stadium in 2004, Busch Memorial Stadium in 2005, Shea Stadium in 2009, and San Diego Stadium in 2021.
-Further, the Astrodome has been vacant since 2008 due to it failing to meet current fire and building code requirements, while RFK Stadium has been vacant since 2017, when the DC United soccer club moved out, with its demolition being slated for 2022.

-Thus, only the Oakland Coliseum (now known as RingCentral Coliseum) remains in use, while the Athletics are now the sole tenants of RingCentral Coliseum as the Oakland Raiders relocated to Las Vegas in 2020.
+Furthermore, the Astrodome has been vacant since 2008 due to its failure to meet current fire and building code requirements.
+RFK Stadium has been vacant since 2017 when the DC United soccer club moved out, and its demolition began in 2022.
+The Oakland Coliseum was the last multi-purpose stadium to remain in continuous dual use until the fall of 2019 with the Athletics and the Raiders sharing the facility.
+This ended when the Raiders franchise relocated to Las Vegas in 2020.
+The A's continued to use the Coliseum through the 2024 season.
+Having announced their own intentions of moving to Las Vegas the previous year, the Athletics vacated Oakland and currently play in Sacramento.

 The Hubert H. Humphrey Metrodome was unusual as one of the few air-supported dome stadiums that was multipurpose in practice, being convertible between football and baseball.
 Home of the Minnesota Vikings through the 2013 season, it was also home to the Minnesota Twins until 2009 and the Minnesota Golden Gophers football team (NCAA) until 2008 as well as the Minnesota Golden Gophers baseball team (NCAA) until 2012.
 The Metrodome has been demolished, with U.S. Bank Stadium, built mainly for professional football but able to convert to a college baseball stadium, now sitting on its former site.
-Most other inflatable domes, such as the Hoosier Dome and Pontiac Silverdome, were football-only stadiums although both stadiums hosted basketball; the later-RCA Dome hosted the NCAA Division I men's basketball tournament many times and hosted the Final Four multiple times while the Silverdome was the home arena for the Detroit Pistons for most of the 1980s.
-The Carrier Dome was another such air-supported, multipurpose stadium, although it was built to accommodate outdoor sports such as football and indoor sports such as basketball.
+Most other inflatable domes, such as the Hoosier Dome and Pontiac Silverdome, were football-only stadiums, although both stadiums hosted basketball; the later-RCA Dome hosted the NCAA Division I men's basketball tournament many times and hosted the Final Four multiple times while the Silverdome was the home arena for the Detroit Pistons for most of the 1980s.
+The Carrier Dome was another such air-supported, multipurpose stadium; it was built to accommodate outdoor sports such as football and indoor sports such as basketball.
 The Carrier Dome, since renamed JMA Wireless Dome, remains in use, although its air-supported roof was replaced by a fixed roof in 2020.
 Air-supported domes fell out of favor in the 21st century after notable weather-related collapses in Minnesota and Pontiac exposed the drawbacks of air-supported domes in snowy locales.